 As Tennessee Williams he wrote an astonishing number of America’s most revered plays, including “The Glass Menagerie,” “A Streetcar Named Desire” and “Cat on a Hot Tin Roof.”

 Three-time Pulitzer winner Robert Penn Warren came to Vanderbilt to study engineering, but fell under the spell of John Crowe Ransom, a founder of the Fugitive literary group, and became a leader of the Fugitive Agrarians and author of books of poetry and the seminal American novel “All the King’s Men.”
-The Fugitives, with ties to Vanderbilt, included some of the leading writers of the post-war age, including Cleanth Brooks, Donald Davidson, James Dickey, Carolina Gordon, Randall Jarrell, Allen Tate and Andrew Nelson Lytle, who founded the Sewanee Review at the University of the South.
+The Fugitives, with ties to Vanderbilt, included some of the leading writers of the post-war age, including Cleanth Brooks, Donald Davidson, James Dickey, Caroline Gordon, Randall Jarrell, Allen Tate and Andrew Nelson Lytle, who founded the Sewanee Review at the University of the South.